-As at March 31, 2011, the Company has completed the allocation of the fair values of the identifiable assets and liabilities for the acquisition of Mandra Forestry Holdings Limited (see note 5[b]).
+The Company has completed the allocation of the fair values of the identifiable assets and liabilities for the acquisition of Mandra Forestry Holdings Limited.
 As part of the fair value allocation, the Company has requested a valuation by an independent valuation consultant to assist in determining the fair values of the assets and liabilities acquired.
 The final report of the consultant has not yet been made available to the Company and the Company is relying on preliminary estimates of value provided from the consultant as at the acquisition date.
 Significant risk exists that the values used by the Company may differ from those calculated by the independent valuation consultant.
 Any material differences between those amounts used by management and those calculated by the independent valuation consultant will be adjusted in these financial statements as the information becomes available to the Company.